apache/ignite/modules/flume/README.md

         `-- spring-expression-4.1.0.RELEASE.jar
 ```

-4. Specify Ignite configuration XML file's location with cache properties (see [Apache Ignite](http://apacheignite.gridgain.org)
+4. In Flume configuration file, specify Ignite configuration XML file's location with cache properties
-with cache name specified for cache creation, cache name (same as in Ignite configuration file),
+(see [Apache Ignite](https://apacheignite.readme.io/) with cache name specified for cache creation,
+cache name (same as in Ignite configuration file), your EventTransformer's implementation class,
-your EventTransformer's implementation class, and, optionally, batch size.
+and, optionally, batch size (default -- 100).

 ```
 # Describe the sink